alecristia/CDSwordSeg/README.txt

 - Mathieu

-  - Potential issues with other copora than bernstein (@, etc...)
+  - Test segment.py clustered

   - Smart clusterization of crossevaluation.

   - Optimize crossevaluation unfold step (no need to load entire files, tail is enought).

-  - Rewrite segment_one_corpus.sh as a python program with gentle input parameters.

-  - Factorize the scripts AG/do_*_english.sh and let the user choose for debug/normal parameters.
+  - Potential issues with other copora than bernstein (@, etc...)

 ***** OLD TODO backup

+- DONE Rewrite segment_one_corpus.sh as a python program with gentle input parameters.

+- DONE Factorize the scripts AG/do_*_english.sh and let the user choose for debug/normal parameters.

 - DONE debug all algos when running from segment_one_corpus.sh